Poultry Magic: Turning Eggs into Birds

 So, how would one go about hatching an egg?

-There are so many reason to hatch eggs.
+There are so many reasons to hatch eggs.
 Maybe your flock is laying their own, maybe the chicks are hard to find, or maybe you just want the experience, which we have to recommend!
 Whatever your reasons, the Purely Poultry Team wants YOU to be successful!
 While there are instructions on how to hatch in literally thousands of places, even here on our website, we’ve put together a bunch of really cool tips and tidbits to help you avoid heartaches on hatch day!
 These tips come from our EXPERIENCE and what, if anything, is a better teacher than that?

 1. Don’t skimp on the incubator.